 High capacity backpacks like the Deuter Aircontact Lite 65+10 often come with adjustable-length frame systems so you can shorten or lengthen the torso to fit your exact dimensions.
 Getting a good fit is vital when you carry heavy loads so the backpack doesn’t ride on your shoulders and tire them.
 The design of the Aircontact’s adjustable frame also provides excellent ventilation while keeping the load close to your back and aligned with your torso so you largest muscles (your legs) and do the heavy lifting.

 On the plus side, the Vari-quick Frame system has a central air channel to help ventilate your back.
 The padding runs along the sides of your spine rather than on top of it while keeping the frame locked closely on your hips.
 The padding is flared slightly at the bottom to create a lumbar pad, but still hardly noticeable.

-Internally, the frame has two aluminum stays arranged in a X pattern so that they flex with your body, rather than resist it.
-A horizontal cross-bar provides a secure anchor point for the pack’s load lifters, while helping to stiffen the pack.
-The shoulder straps are covered with moisture wicking mesh and the sliding sternum strap that is easy to adjust.
+Internally, the frame has two aluminum stays arranged in an X pattern so that they flex with your body, rather than resist it.
+A horizontal cross-bar provides a secure anchor point for the pack’s load lifters while helping to stiffen the pack.
+The shoulder straps are covered with moisture-wicking mesh and the sliding sternum strap that is easy to adjust.

 Wide hip belt wings are used to ensure that the weight rides on your hips and is distributed over a large surface area to avoid pressure points.
 Two types of foam to provide a better hip wrap.
 The top soft foam rests on top of your hip’s iliac crest, while the stiffer bottom foam provides support and prevents any downward slide, keeping the belt where you want it.
 The hip belt closes with a single buckle and has push-forward straps that make it easier to cinch tight.
 The belt also has rear control straps so you can pull the bottom of the pack closer to your hips for an even more efficient carry.